infsci2711/MultiDBs-KeywordSearchG-Server/README.md

 1.Steps to set up the project

-(1) Download the setup.sh first on your local machine.
+(1) Download the geyword.sh first on your local machine.

-(2) run "setup.sh"(without double quotation mark).
+(2) run "geyword.sh"(without double quotation mark).

 (3) If you run successfully, you can run "lsof -i:7654", then you can see information of the process.